MicrosoftDocs/windows-dev-docs/hub/powertoys/keyboard-manager.md

 > There are some shortcut keys that are reserved for the operating system and cannot be replaced.
 Keys that cannot be remapped include:
 > - `⊞ Win`+`L` and `Ctrl` + `Alt` + `Del` cannot be remapped as they are reserved by the Windows OS.
 > - The `Fn` (function) key cannot be remapped (in most cases).
 The `F1`-`F12` (and `F13`-`F24`) keys can be mapped.
-> - `Pause` will only send a sngle keydown event.
+> - `Pause` will only send a single keydown event.
 So mapping it against the backspace key, for instance, and pressing + holding will only delete a single character.

 ## Settings